The Bulverton is the hub for high energy festival action through ‘til the early hours.

-The standing venue features dynamic evening roots shows, Late Night Extra ceilidhs, early doors sessions with special catering/bar deals and a post-LNE Betsy’s Lounge, the social space dedicated to relaxation and late night playing and singing.
+The standing venue features dynamic evening roots shows, Late Night evenings, early doors sessions with special catering/bar deals, daytime workshops and a post-LNE Betsy’s Lounge, the social space dedicated to relaxation and late night playing and singing.

 The volunteer Blackmore Bar team from 2022 are back with a wide range of local ales and ciders, showcasing the best of Devonshire suppliers.

 Fri 4 Aug: Kathryn Tickell & the Darkening: brilliant pipe-driven galvanising the dark, powerful, shamanic sounds of Ancient Northumbria with contemporary resonance.